ViewSpatial-Bench: Evaluating Multi-perspective Spatial Localization in Vision-Language Models: Experiments

 \subsection{Implementation Details}

-We select Qwen2.5-VL as the base model for supervised fine-tuning.
+We select Qwen2.5-VL-3B~\citep{bai2025qwen2} as the base model for supervised fine-tuning.
 The Cam-Rel.
 Dir., Cam-Obj.
-Dir., Per-Obj.
-Dir., and Per-Sce.
+Ori., Per-Obj.
+Ori., and Per-Sce.
 Sim. tasks in the training dataset are generated through our automated construction pipeline using unified QA templates.
 The Per-Rel.
-Dir. task is constructed based on the Spatial-MM dataset, with language models employed to polish questions and enhance sample diversity.
+Dir. task is constructed based on the Spatial-MM~\cite{shiri2024empirical} dataset, with language models employed to polish questions and enhance sample diversity.
 The distribution of training samples across tasks is detailed in Table~\ref{tab:dataset_stats}.

+Following standard practice in efficient adaptation, we freeze the vision encoder and multi-modal projector while keeping the language model trainable.
+The model is trained for 3 epoch with an effective batch size of 16, achieved through gradient accumulation (4 steps with per-device batch size of 1) across 4 NVIDIA A100 (40GB) GPUs.
+The entire training process requires approximately 8.5 GPU hours, making our approach computationally efficient and accessible.